Palos Verdes Stakes

-The Palos Verdes Stakes is a Grade III American thoroughbred horse race for four-year-olds and older over a distance of six furlongs on the dirt track held annually in late January or early February at Santa Anita Park in Arcadia, California, USA.
+The Palos Verdes Stakes is a Listed American thoroughbred horse race for four-year-olds and older over a distance of six furlongs on the dirt track held annually in late January or early February at Santa Anita Park in Arcadia, California, USA.
 The event currently carries a purse of $100,000.

 History

 The event is named after one of the first California land grants known as Rancho San Pedro consisting today of the Pacific coast cities of Los Angeles harbor, San Pedro, the Palos Verdes Peninsula and other cities in Los Angeles County including Rancho Palos Verdes which is approximately 50 miles from Santa Anita Park.

 Pre World War II (1936)

 The first running of the event known as the Palos Verdes Handicap was on 25 February 1936.
 The event was for three-year-olds and older for a purse of $1,200 with seven starters.
 The event was won by Mars heiress Mrs. Ethel V. Mars's Milky Way Farm Stable – The Fighter, trained by Robert V. McGarvey and ridden by US Hall of Fame jockey Alfred M. Robertson by a margin 1 1/4 lengths in a relatively fast time of 1:11 flat on a drying track.

 The Fighter was the only three-year-old in the field and was preparing for the U.S. Triple Crown events.
 Later in May, The Fighter ran in the 1936 Kentucky Derby where he was prominent early in the event but faded to finish eleventh.